TeamHiddenLeaf/Custom-Spacy-Sentiment-Model/README.md

 - Please go though this link to learn more about spaCy: https://spacy.io/usage/training

-Our main agenda is to implement a custom sentiment model for capturing the sentiment of tweets using the specific portion of the text.
-Generating train dataset is the major challenge for NLP modeling problems.
+## Our main agenda is to implement a custom sentiment model to predict the words/word in a text that ultimately decides/influences the sentiment/emotion of a text .

 We have used Prodigy (https://prodi.gy/) to create our own dataset for training the text dataset.

 We have used Jaccard Similarity metric to evaluate the text similarity!